eqNj/eqN-PD2-Filter/README.md

 Slightly altered unique item accenting colors on PD2 Exclusive uniques to distinquish them from "low tier uniques".

 Added subtle highlights for Exceptional and Elite items when shopping.

+Muted some of the highlighting for Amp Damage and Lower Resist proc weapons (particularly those with low level procs) when shopping.

+Muted some of highlighting for Life Tap charges on Axes and Lower Resist Charges on Staves when shopping.

+Added highlighting for +3 Shadow Disciplines helmets when shopping.